saferpay/sndbx/texts/contact.md

 ## Saferpay Support Team
-Haben Sie Fragen zu Fehlermeldungen oder gibt es Probleme im laufenden Betrieb?
-Dann steht Ihnen unser Support Team zur Verfügung:
+Do you have any questions regarding error messages or are you having problems with your day-to-day operations.
+If so, our Support Team will be happy to assist you in finding:

-### Saferpay Schweiz <br />
+### Saferpay Switzerland <br />
 SIX Payment Services AG <br />
 Hardturmstrasse 201 <br />
 8021 Zürich <br />